jspolsky/branchController2/README.md

 Next Up
 -------

-- [ ] Remote ON/OFF button (without persistence)
+- [x] Remote ON/OFF button (without persistence)
+- [x] DIY1 button runs test pattern
-- [ ] EEPROM persistence, saving state when you press OFF and loading it when you press ON
+- [x] EEPROM persistence, saving state when you press OFF and loading it when you press ON
 - [ ] Implement address selection